 Heroin withdrawals will vary in severity from person to person.
 Generally, the severity of withdrawal symptoms will be affected by the length and amount of time you have used heroin and the route of administration.

+Withdrawal symptoms usually peak around 72 hours after you stop using heroin.
+However, some symptoms may last for weeks or longer.
 If you have been using heroin for a long time or in large amounts, you will have more severe withdrawals.
 Injecting, snorting, or smoking heroin will cause it to enter your bloodstream very quickly.
 This may result in stronger withdrawal symptoms when you stop using heroin.

 Heroin causes tolerance to build up quickly.
 Many users begin by smoking or snorting small amounts of heroin.
 As time goes on, they don't get the same high from the same amount and route of administration.
 This causes them to increase the amount or turn to inject the drug to get stronger effects.
 This also leads to greater physical dependence.
 As dependence increases, withdrawals from the drug can become severe.
 Withdrawals can begin within 6–12 hours of the last dose of the drug, and peak after 24–72 hours.